buzzqw/TUS/OBSS/markdown-separati/en/35-treasures.md

 # Treasures

 As characters advance in level, the amount of treasure they carry and use also increases.
 In OBSS, it is assumed that all characters of equal level have more or less the same amount of treasure and magic items.
-Since a character's primary income comes from treasures and loot obtained from adventures, it's important to pay attention to the wealth and treasures of adventures.
+Since a character' \*\*s primary income comes from treasures and loot obtained from adventures, it' \*\*s important to pay attention to the wealth and treasures of adventures.

 ## Where are the Treasures

 Some treasures will be held by monsters (see below), others will be scattered and hidden in the dungeon, and still others will be at the bottom of traps and hidden tunnels.

 How to distribute treasure is an important matter.
-Treasures should not be thrust in the characters' faces, nor should they be hidden so that it's impossible to find them.
+Treasures should not be thrust in the characters' \*\* faces, nor should they be hidden so that it' \*\*s impossible to find them.

 One piece of advice is to make sure that the treasures (items and coins) found in dungeons are distributed according to this criterion: